 Perhaps someone you used to follow on YouTube has recently disappeared.
 Perhaps you miss those quirky "made at home" channels that seem to be fading away as YouTube algorithms direct you to "mainstream" sites like CBS and NBC.

-Whatever your reason, you are looking for some alternative to YouTube, and below I will give you four sites that I consider the best alternatives.
+Whatever your reason, you are looking for some alternative to YouTube, and below I will give you five sites that I consider the best alternatives.

 BitChute is a video hosting service much like YouTube that was founded in 2017.

 It was created to allow those who had been banned or had their channels barred from receiving advertising revenue ("demonetized") on YouTube or other platforms to have a place to present their videos.

 So if you go to their Politics & News section prepare yourself to see every conspiracy theory and extremist viewpoint presented that YouTube wouldn't allow.

 In their other sections, Auto & Vehicles, Arts & Literature, Business & Finance, etc. you can find considerable content that is free from politics and can be quite informative.

 One of the things I like the most about BitChute is that the videos themselves are Ad free, unlike YouTube which cuts out for Ads almost as if it were a TV channel.